Odessa, Texas: Arts and culture

-Ector Theater in Odessa, Texas as shown on May 30, 2020.
-The 700-seat Ector Theatre at 500 N. Texas Ave. in Odessa opened in 1951.
+Ector Theater opened in 1951.
 Now closed for regular films, it still hosts occasional community events, performing arts, and musical expositions.
 The theater is undergoing a major renovation and is now attached to the Marriott Hotel and Conference Center.

 The abandoned Rio Theater on North Grant Street in Odessa opened in 1947 as the Scott Theater.
-In 2010, a community group attempted to acquire the building.

 Performing arts

 The Midland–Odessa Symphony and Chorale (MOSC) was founded in 1962, and is the region's largest orchestral organization, presenting both pops and masterworks concerts.
 The MOSC has three resident chamber ensembles: the Lone Star Brass, Permian Basin String Quartet, and West Texas Winds.

 The Globe of the Great Southwest, located on the campus of Odessa College, features a replica of William Shakespeare's Globe Theatre.
 It hosts plays, and features an annual Shakespeare festival.
 Other theaters include the Ector Theater, built in 1951, and the Permian Playhouse.

 Tourism

 The White-Pool House, built in 1887, is the oldest structure still standing in Odessa.
 Open to visitors at 112 East Murphy Street near South Grant Avenue, the building is listed on the National Register of Historic Places.